Blosc/caterva-scipy21/caterva_workshop.md

 In this section, we are going to extract some hyperplanes from chunked arrays created with Caterva, Zarr, and HDF5.
 We will also analyze the performance differences between these libraries and how double partitioning affects Caterva.

-In these three libraries, the data is stored using chunks of Blosc (that internaly are splitted in blocks).
+In these three libraries, the data is stored using chunks of Blosc (that internally are split in blocks).
 However, while Zarr and HDF5 only introduce multidimensionality for chunks, Caterva introduces it for both chunks and blocks.

 ```{code-cell} ipython3
 import zarr